Graylog2/documentation/pages/archiving/usage.rst

 can select an index and archive it by pressing "Archive Index".

 Using this will just archive the index to disk and does not close it or delete it.
-This is a greate way to test the archiving feature without changing your :ref:`index retention configuration <archive-config-index-retention>`.
+This is a great way to test the archiving feature without changing your :ref:`index retention configuration <archive-config-index-retention>`.

 .. _archive-create-index-retention: